 - Includes attractions like Madame Tussauds and the Riesenrad giant Ferris wheel

 - Popular venue for walkers, joggers, and cyclists, thanks to the (flat) meadows, woodland and water features

 - Has a few architectural surprises, including some Instagram favourites

 - See also:

 The Wiener Prater

-Look at a map of Vienna and a huge stretch of green cuts its way from close to the centre all the way across to the east and the commercial ports on the Danube and the edge of the city.
+Look at a map of Vienna, and a huge stretch of green cuts its way from just northeast of the centre all the way across to the commercial ports on the Danube and the edge of the city.

-The one-time playground of emperors is now full of playgrounds for the descendants of those unlucky few who did not live in palaces.
-And the adrenalin rush of funfair rides has long replaced the terror of spear-wielding invaders from the east.
+The one-time playground of emperors is now, however, full of playgrounds for the descendants of those unlucky few who did not live in palaces.
+And the adrenalin rush of funfair rides has long replaced the terror of spear-wielding invaders marching across from the east.

-The Prater has also become ingrained in the visceral Viennese soul: “them and us” just becomes “us” as we lift a glass of beer, down a sausage, marvel at the entertainments, and stroll among the trees…just like many before us.
+The Prater has also become ingrained in the Viennese soul: “them and us” just becomes “us” as we lift a glass of beer, down a sausage, marvel at the entertainments, and stroll among the trees…just like many before us.

 Anyway, that’s all well and good, but what does this recreational area have to offer the visitor to Vienna?